plenoptic-org/plenoptic/docs/user_guide/intermediate_synthesis/datasaurus/ds_index.md

 - "clearly different and identifiably distinct" from the original dataset and each other.
 - similar, but not necessarily identical, in appearance to the corresponding dataset from the original datasaurus dozen.

 Importantly, we do **not** need to achieve a penalty value of zero in order for the synthesis to be successful!
-We are using the penalty function to bias the synthesis procedure, and do not necessarily need it to be completely satisfied, if the other desiderata above are met.
+We are using the penalty function to bias the synthesis procedure, and do not necessarily need it to be completely satisfied, if the desiderata above are met.

 :::